-Every student who is tardy must sign in with the Attendance Secretary before he reports to class.
-No student is admitted to his first class of the day (no matter what period of the day he arrives) without a tardy form from the Attendance Secretary.
-The teacher uses the form to ensure the student has signed in with the Attendance Secretary and returns the form to the student.
+Every student who is tardy must sign in with the Registrar before s/he reports to class.
+No student is admitted to his/her first class of the day (no matter what period of the day s/he arrives) without a tardy slip from the Registrar.
+The teacher uses this slip to ensure the student has signed in with the Registrar and reported directly to the classroom.